kongguksu/chat-app-css-illustration/README.md

 ### Continued development

+Edited: Solved the issue with the flashing scrollbar that appears on initial load while animation is happening.
+I put `overflow-y: scroll` on main as well as on html.
+By removing it from main in media queries, the flashing scrollbar disappeared as well as the weird looking angled shadow in the smaller browsers.

 In the process of adding animation, I noticed that a scrollbar appears on the right side of the animated elements when the screen size is smaller and I'm trying to search how to get rid of it, but I'm having a bit of difficulty figuring that out.
 I will continue to search for ways to fix this.

 ### Useful resources